Lllllllleong/wazePoliceScraperGCP/README.md

 **[https://policealert.whyhireleong.com/](https://policealert.whyhireleong.com/)**

-*(Note: Data collection was terminated on Oct 31, 2025, as the methodology was found to violate Waze's Terms of Service.
-The existing data is retained for demonstration and analysis.)*
+*(Note: Data collection is scheduled to conclude on Oct 31, 2025.
+Upon review, the collection methodology was found to be out of compliance with Waze's Terms of Service, prompting the scheduled termination of the data feed.)*

 ![Dashboard Demo](./assets/AlertDashboardWeekendDemo.gif)